geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 		- Who can edit the membership of the Group: **Group Owner**

-	- Membership Requests:

 		- Allow requests to join/leave this Group: **Yes**

 		- Auto-accept requests: **No**

 		- Send membership requests to the following e-mail address: If Holly Spencer’s email appears, select in the field and then select the **X** that appears to the right of her address to remove it, and then enter **admin@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider)

-	- Give group permission to this site:

 		- Choose the permission level group members get on this site: **Full Control – Has full control**

 15. Select **Create**.

-16. In the **People and Groups** window that appears, the **Information Technology** group information will appear.
+16. This displays the **Information Technology** group information.
 The users displayed in the list are the members of this group.
 Since Holly Spencer created the group, she is listed as the sole member.

 17. In the menu bar that appears above the user list, select **New**, and then in the drop-down menu, select **Add users to this group.**